Keyboard shortcuts

 • Per-unit build environment — each unit runs in its own Docker container with bubblewrap sandboxing.
 Architecture is determined per unit, not globally, and build dependencies don’t pollute the host or leak between units.

-This eliminates an entire class of build issues (sysroot management, host contamination, cross-pkg-config, etc.).
+This eliminates an entire class of build issues (cross-sysroot management, host contamination, cross-pkg-config, etc.).

 📦 Native Language Package Managers